Acute vs. Chronic Hepatitis B

 Most pregnant women do not know whether they are infected with hepatitis B and can unknowingly pass the virus to their newborns during childbirth.
 Therefore, since the risk of newborns becoming chronically infected at birth is so high, both the World Health Organization and the U.S. Centers for Disease Control and Prevention recommend that all infants receive the first dose of the hepatitis B vaccine within 12-24 hours after birth.

-In the U.S., an estimated 25% of Americans who live with chronic hepatitis B were infected in early childhood.
-This is why the recommendation for hepatitis B vaccination of babies and children is so important – they are at greatest risk of developing a chronic infection if they are not protected against the hepatitis B virus as soon as possible.
-Teenagers are vaccinated at an early age because their potential lifestyle choices can put them at increased risk for a hepatitis B infection.
+The recommendation for hepatitis B vaccination of babies and children is so important because they are at the greatest risk of developing a chronic infection if they are not protected against the hepatitis B virus as soon as possible.

 It is also important to have your sexual partner(s) and family members (or those you live in close household contact) get tested for hepatitis B. If they have not been infected – and have not received the hepatitis B vaccine – then they should also start the hepatitis B vaccine series.